 Jessica assists start-up and small business entities to protect their valuable intellectual property assets while achieving their goals through creative corporate and tax planning strategies.

-Jessica is a shareholder of Fredrikson & Byron and a member of its Tax Planning & Business Organization, Nonprofit and Internet, Technology & E-Commerce Groups.
-Jessica supports many businesses in the role of general counsel, and deals with issues relating to choice of entity in entity formation, business ownership and disputes, and the purchase and sale of businesses.
+Jessica is a shareholder of Fredrikson & Byron and a member of its Tax Planning & Business Organization, Nonprofit & Tax Exempt Organizations, and Internet, Technology & E-Commerce Groups.
+Jessica supports many businesses in the role of general counsel, and deals with issues relating to choice of entity in entity formation, business ownership and disputes and the purchase and sale of businesses.

 In her work with the Internet, Technology & E-Commerce Group, Jessica concentrates on copyright protection and registration for a variety of works, including technology-based works such as on-line works and computer programs, as well as more “traditional” works, such as books, scripts, art and musical arrangements.
 She provides advice and drafts agreements relating to the transfer of intellectual property assets in transactions and provides advice in negotiating publishing and licensing agreements.